staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-thunder-client.md

     url: "https://blog.postman.com/differences-between-postman-collections-and-collection-format/"
 ---

-SoapUI is an API testing tool that supports SOAP and REST services.
-Postman can import SoapUI project files and recreate their requests, collections, environments, and other data in your Postman workspace.
+Thunder Client is an API client extension in VS Code for testing and working with APIs.
+Postman can import collection and environment files exported from Thunder Client.

-## Import a SoapUI project
+## Import from Thunder Client

-To import a SoapUI project into Postman, do the following:
+To import Thunder Client files into Postman, do the following:

-1. In Postman, select **Import**, then select **Migrate to Postman > SoapUI**.
+1. Select **Import**, then select **Migrate to Postman > Other API Clients**.
 1. Select **files** or **folder**, then select the files or folder you want to import.
+You can select individual exported collection and environment files, or you can select the `rangav.vscode-thunder-client` folder:
+      * macOS: `~/Library/Application Support/Code/User/globalStorage/rangav.vscode-thunder-client`
+      * Windows: `C:\Users\{UserName}\AppData\Roaming\Code\User\globalStorage\rangav.vscode-thunder-client`
 1. Select **Open**.
-Postman checks if the selected files are valid SoapUI projects.
+Postman checks if the selected files are valid Thunder Client files.
 1. If the files are valid, you can select **Start Migration**.
 A window appears showing the migration’s progress.
 When the migration is complete, select **Dismiss**.

   > You can also drag files and folders into the import window.